What can a university professor say about the value of reading aloud for future academic and relational success?

 - Listen on your smartphone, iPad or iPod Touch.
 Find the podcast in iTunes and on Stitcher.

 - Subscribe to get updates.
-If you’d like to get an email whenever a new episode is ready, just pop your email into this page.
+If you’d like to get an email whenever a new episode is ready, just click on “Join the Revival” on this page.

 Episode 9 Show Notes: